RohitHansdah/Thyroid_Detection/README.md

 #### Step 5 : Model Training :

-Each Cluster was trained on **K-Nearest Neighbours Classifier , Naive Bayes Classifier and Support Vector Classifier** and the optimal was choosen for each cluster.
+Each Cluster was trained on **K-Nearest Neighbours Classifier , Naive Bayes Classifier and Support Vector Classifier**.The model with better performance was choosen.

 #### Step 6 : Model Prediction and Evaluation and Hyper parameter tuning: